brahimmachkouri/subox-infos/index.md

 If you use the laravel or symfony tool, you must do that to have a functionnal install :
 ```
+vagrant ssh
+cd /var/www
+laravel new blog # or : symfony new blog
 rm -rf README.md .gitignore public/ # Removing conflicting files
 mv blog/* blog/.[^.]* . # Put Laravel/Symfony files in right spot
 rm -rf blog